I am a firm believer that roasting brings out the best in vegetables. Like it loosens them or make them let their guard down.

+Being Turkish, sesame paste or tahini was a staple in our household.
+I know people who mix tahini in some of their breakfast, lunch and even dinner dishes.
 I love it not only because it is a superfood packed with healthy fats but also it is full of antioxidants and Omega 3 fatty acids.
 It adds a great flavor to any dish.
 Best of all its gluten-free…

 This tasty dip is a fantastic choice for entertaining.
 On this particular occasion I served them with pita bread chips but it can also be served with baby carrots, cucumber slices or any other vegetable you like.